Sunday, May 1, 2016

 The guided walks offered by the Athens-Limestone County Tourism included the

-The walks are set for one hour but can last a bit longer, with knowledgeable guides.
+The walks are set for 1 hour but can last a bit longer, led by knowledgeable guides.

-There were four in our group including our guide that took the Historic Downtown Athens Square walk.
+There were four in our group, including our guide, who took the Historic Downtown Athens Square walk.

 Our next stop was the Cistern: